oroinc/documentation/cloud/support.rst

 OroCloud's customer support is available for Oro authorized partners and Enterprise Edition customers.

-For support and assistance requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:
+For support, assistance, or security incident requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:

 .. image:: /cloud/img/cloud/support_portal.png
+   :alt: The list of available support requests

 .. note:: Please find the link to the Oro Inc. support desk in your Welcome to Oro Enterprise email.